Research Area

 CRISPR

-Each year,~10 point mutations occur in bacterial genome.
+Each year, ~10 point mutations occur in bacterial genome.
 Consequently, the point mutants could increase the bacteria antibiotic-resistant ability, alter the bacteria virulence, or produce unknown bacteria toxins.
 The traditional DNA detection method (quantitative PCR) would fail to detect point mutation in bacteria genome.
 Although next-generation sequencing (NGS) technology is highly sensitive and selective for the detection of a point mutation, it requires an extremely long-time frame (2-3 weeks) to obtain sequencing information.
 Also, expensive instrumentation and skilled operators are required to conduct such complicated experiments.
 These limitations of the conventional methods (qPCR and NGS) make it impossible to quickly detect DNA point mutation.
-As part of my research platform, I will develop and apply CRISPR-based biosensors to detect point mutation for cancer diagnostics.
+As part of my research platform, I will develop and apply CRISPR-based biosensors to detect point mutation for disease.

 Phage